 4. Road warriors value personal comfort

 “Road warriors want a smooth experience,” Gioia said.
 “They don’t want to have to change planes six times.
 They don’t want to be in a cramped coach seat.”
-When it comes to lodgings, she added, the definition of personal comfort covers a broad spectrum.
-At the very least, she said, business travelers want “a space that’s clean and not cluttered, where I have a reasonable sense that I’m going to be comfortable.”
+When it comes to business travel lodgings, she added, the definition of personal comfort covers a broad spectrum.
+At the very least, she said, they want “a space that’s clean and not cluttered, where I have a reasonable sense that I’m going to be comfortable.”

 Gioia added that it’s important to understand that your frequent travelers truly value personal comfort when they travel for the company.
 “You don’t want your road warriors to be exhausted and unhappy,” she said.